Kim Sang-sik: International career

 On 29 May 2000, Kim debuted for the South Korea national team in a friendly match against Yugoslavia.

 Kim was selected for the national team for the 2006 FIFA World Cup, and played two Group G matches as a substitute.

 In the 2007 AFC Asian Cup, he replaced injured defensive midfielder Kim Nam-il and helped South Korea reach the semi-finals.
 However, Kim was involved in a drinking scandal with captain Lee Woon-jae and some others during the tournament, resulting in a one-year suspension from the national team and a two-year ban from competitions organized by the Korea Football Association.

 After nearly five years, in February 2012, Kim returned to the national team prior to a friendly against Uzbekistan and a World Cup qualifier against Kuwait.
 He retired from the national team after these matches.

 Managerial career

 Jeonbuk Hyundai Motors

 After retiring at the end of 2013, he went to France to receive coaching training.
-He returned to Jeonbuk in 2014, and worked as an assistant coach under managers Choi Kang-hee and José Morais.
+He returned to Jeonbuk in 2014 and worked as an assistant coach under managers Choi Kang-hee and José Morais.

 On 7 December 2020, he participated in the Pro License course of Asian Football Confederation Coach Education.
-Subsequently, on 22 December 2020, he was appointed as the manager of Jeonbuk, succeeding Morais.
-He became the first Jeonbuk player to be appointed as the team's manager.
+Subsequently, on 22 December 2020, he was appointed manager of Jeonbuk, succeeding Morais.
+He became the first Jeonbuk player to manage the team.